Different Types of Sauvignon Blanc: Regions Around the World

 Fruit: bosc pear, white peach

-white wines to try, where is sauvignon blanc grown, top affordable wines to try: Marlborough sauvignon blanc
+white wines to try, sauvignon blanc types, top affordable wines to try: Marlborough sauvignon blanc